-Before we delve into this cauliflower recipe, let us just say, in our defense, that we know the difference between cauliflower and rice.
-And we know you do, too.
+Cauliflower rice.
+Now, let us just say, in our defense, that we know the difference between cauliflower and rice.
+And we know that you do, too.
 But if you’re seeking a simple, subtle, perhaps even sneaky way to get the folks in your life to eat more veggies, this “cauliflower rice” recipe is your ticket.
 It has only the slightest glimmer of caulifloweriness which is easily obfuscated when you slather it with sauce or toss in some spices or aromatics.
-It’s especially stealthy when you incorporate cauliflower rice into fried rice.
-This recipe has been updated.
-Originally published January 4, 2015.–Renee Schettler Rossi
+And it’s especially difficult to discern any vegetal-ness when you incorporate this cauliflower rice into this amazing cauliflower fried rice.–Renee Schettler Rossi

-- 1 tablespoon (1/2 ounce) unsalted butter or coconut oil
+- 1 tablespoon unsalted butter or coconut oil

 - 1 tablespoon water